antonfirsov/docs/2023/09-Sep/system-text-json-v8/system-text-json-v8.md

     // Determines the JsonValueKind of the current node. public JsonValueKind GetValueKind(JsonSerializerOptions options = null);

-    // If node is the value of a property in the parent object, returns its name.
-Throws InvalidOperationException otherwise. public string GetPropertyName();
+    // If node is the value of a property in the parent object, returns its name. public string GetPropertyName();

-    // If node is the element of a parent JsonArray, returns its index.
-Throws InvalidOperationException otherwise. public int GetElementIndex();
+    // If node is an element of a parent JsonArray, returns its index. public int GetElementIndex();

-    // Replaces this instance with a new value, updating the parent object/array accordingly. public void ReplaceWith<T>(T value);
+    // Replaces this instance with a new value, updating the parent node accordingly. public void ReplaceWith<T>(T value);
 }